Akshayv2137/Learn-GitHub/New.md

 ## 📥 Staging Files

-**Q: How do I stage files for commit, and what options are available?**
+**❓ Question:** How do I stage files for commit, and what options are available?
 In the process of staging files for commit in a Git repository, several methods are available to effectively manage changes.
 Here's a breakdown of these methods: